You are here

 |Administrative Responsibilities||Recommend grants to favorite charities||Investment management, grant distribution, expense management, and tax filings|

 Private foundations are nonprofits that are established with funds from a single source or specific sources, such as an individual or family.
 The foundation is managed by its own trustees or directors and it is an independent entity.
-Contributions to the foundation are tax deductible.
+Contributions to the foundation are tax deductible up to 30% of adjusted gross income for cash and 20% of adjusted gross income for long-term publicly traded appreciated assets.
 Once a contribution to the foundation has been made, the principal is invested and used for making charitable distributions.
 There is a 5% annual distribution requirement.
 Tax returns, which are public, must be filed with the IRS and the state.
 There is a 2% (or possibly 1%) excise tax on yearly net investment income.

 Donors have chosen to set up private foundations as they allow them to leave a legacy and involve other family members in philanthropy.
 Private foundations are ideal if you want the control and flexibility to invest the foundation’s assets in a wide array of investment options.
 They are also a good option if you wish to maintain control over the administrative aspects of the private foundation, such as expense management and making grants.
 The majority (67%) of all private foundations have less than $1 million in assets, making it a vehicle used by donors of all wealth levels.